 He served as a special assistant to the assistant attorney general in charge of the antitrust division for a year before joining Skadden.

-Professor Nannes repeatedly has been listed in Chambers Global: The World's Leading Lawyers for Business and Chambers USA: America's Leading Lawyers for Business.
+Nannes has been listed repeatedly in Chambers Global: The World's Leading Lawyers for Business and Chambers USA: America's Leading Lawyers for Business.